Homemade Strawberry Pie Filling

 • Add other fruit: Mix in some raspberries, blackberries, or blueberries for a berry delight filling.

-• Use different Jello: Try other flavors of Jello like lemon, lime, or even mint for a different taste.
+• Use different Jell-O: Try other flavors of Jell-O, such as lemon, lime, or even mint, for a different taste.

-• Extracts: Another way to make your strawberry pie filling unique is to add some kind of extracts like vanilla, almond, or lemon.
+• Extracts: Another way to make your strawberry pie filling unique is to add extracts like vanilla, almond, or lemon.

 • Lime: Instead of lemon juice and zest, use lime for a different citrusy flavor.